AntonMu/TrainYourOwnYOLO/README.md

 and follow the installation instructions.
 Note that this repo has only been tested with python 3.6 and python 3.7 thus it is recommened to use either `python3.6` or `python3.7`.

 To speed up training, it is recommended to use a **GPU with CUDA** support.
 For example on [AWS](/2_Training/AWS/) you can use a `p2.xlarge` instance (Tesla K80 GPU with 12GB memory).
 Inference is very fast even on a CPU with approximately ~2 images per second.
+If you want to use your own machine, follow the instructions at [tensorflow.org/install/gpu](https://www.tensorflow.org/install/gpu) to install CUDA drivers.

 ### Installation